-Gone are the days of curling up in front of the computer keying in reams of data on Excel, manually routing invoices for management approval via email and Ctrl + F later on to track the payment status, duplicate or missing invoices, overpayments, account discrepancies… the list goes on.
+Gone are the days of curling up in front of the computer keying in reams of data on Excel, manually routing invoices for management approval via email and Ctrl + F, later on, to track the payment status, duplicate or missing invoices, overpayments, account discrepancies… the list goes on.

-Get internal submissions, approvals and scheduled payouts all done on 1 platform.
+Get internal submissions, approvals, and scheduled payouts all done on 1 platform.

-The beauty of using an accounting system lies in getting all invoice data coded accurately and easily accessible anytime before the month end.
+The beauty of using an accounting system lies in getting all invoice data coded accurately and easily accessible anytime before the month-end.
 Plus, e-invoicing with Spenmo feeds data directly to our partnered accounting software.

 Accounts payables are important when tracking business expenses.
-AP gives a clear indication of the company finances, unpaid balances which might affect the financial health of the business.
+AP gives a clear indication of the company finances and unpaid balances which might affect the financial health of the business.
 Automating your AP with us will minimize human errors and do away with late payments that might earn you late fees to accumulate onto your AP.